 How would a Team works! assignment in your firm benefit a young expert from Africa?

 I’ve already been to Ghana with the SES so I’ve seen the electricity supply problems in Accra close up.
 The electrical engineering firms there have practically no knowledge of photovoltaic technology.
 In fact, I hardly saw any photovoltaic systems in Ghana even though they have an abundance of solar energy the whole year round.
-A placement in my firm, with visits to manufacturers and hands-on planning and work would give young experts some really practical experience.
-After the placement, the young African experts can plan systems on their own, bring them on stream and, if needed, even repair them.
+A work shadowing in my firm, with visits to manufacturers and hands-on planning and work would give young experts some really practical experience.
+After the stay, the young African experts can plan systems on their own, bring them on stream and, if needed, even repair them.
 And that way they can help move their home countries’ electricity supply to renewables.

 What would make having a young expert in your firm an enriching experience for you?
 What criteria would they have to meet?

 Language skills would be important – English or German.
 Otherwise, we can’t communicate to the necessary level.
 The next thing would be for the young expert to be good with their hands and interested in electrics and mechanics.
 As well as lots of electrical aspects, our work involves lots of metal parts that need to be screwed together, cables that need to be laid and so on.

 What’s your motivation for facilitating a young expert assignment with Team works!?